Emergency Fund Calculator

 Should self-employed people save more in their emergency fund?

 Yes, self-employed individuals should aim for 9-12 months of expenses rather than the standard 3-6 months.
 Self-employment income is often irregular and unpredictable, and you don't have access to unemployment benefits if your business slows down.
-A larger emergency fund provides crucial stability during slow periods, allows you to decline unfavorable projects, and gives you breathing room to find better opportunities.

 Can I count my investments or retirement accounts as an emergency fund?